Mouse Nuts Mattered To Tesla's Q3 Profitability

 More mouse nuts?
 Sure, but once again, mouse nuts of just about the same size as the quarter's mouse nut profits.

-The downward adjustment is even more significant when one considers Tesla needed to add warranty reserves for RVG cars retained by their owners at the end of the option period (because for those RVG and/or leased cars, warranty costs during the lease or guarantee term had been expensed as incurred rather than reserved).
+The downward adjustment is even more significant when one considers Tesla needed to add warranty reserves for Resale Value Guarantee (RVG) cars retained by their owners at the end of the option period (because for those RVG and/or leased cars, warranty costs during the lease or guarantee term had been expensed as incurred rather than reserved).

 No doubt these warranty reserve reductions were warranted.
 Tesla cars have proven to be ever so much more reliable, right?
 Right?
 Right?